QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 $ su -l root # perform a login, move to root's home...
 ```

-If you want to login as some other user, meaning moving to their home...
+If you want to log in as some other user, meaning moving to their home...
 Then use

 ```bash
 $ su -l root